 Now more than ever, it’s important to maintain your level of commitment to the Nutritarian lifestyle.
 Remember all the things you usually do to avoid being tempted by conventional foods?
 Keep doing them!

 Action Item: Exercise control.
 Don’t let the holiday rush disrupt your food preparation and exercise schedule.
-It’s not always easy to squeeze in all of the activities important to our health and well-being, but when you make it routine, it’s convenient to eat healthfully, and it works.
-Having a routine helps you avoid falling back into destructive habits when you feel stressed or rushed.
+It’s not always easy to squeeze in all the activities important to our health and well-being, but when you make it routine, it’s convenient to eat healthfully, and it works.
+Having a routine helps you avoid falling into destructive habits when you feel stressed or rushed.
 A workout skipped here and a fast food meal there eventually add up.
 That’s why it’s especially important to keep your commitment to excellent health in mind during especially busy or disruptive times – like the holiday season.

 Related: Exercise is essential for heart health, slowing aging, and cognitive function